GeRmAnImAl/Group1HRMSAPP/src/main/README.md

 I also chose to implement the Search Filters User Interface Pattern for the time_off_request_list.html.

-Implementation of this pattern occured in the TimeOffRequestController, TimeOffRequestRepository,
+Implementation of this pattern occurred in the TimeOffRequestController, TimeOffRequestRepository,

 TimeOffRequestService, TimeOffRequestServiceImpl, and time_off_request_list.html.